Peter-004/Peter-004/README.md

 - 👋 Hi, I’m @Peter-004
-- 👀 I’m interested in Front-end development
+- 👀 I’m interested in Front-end development and software engineering
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Java and JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... peteratcod@gmail.com